 Though of course, the wait could be 10, 20, or even 30 years, or even longer.
 So with that plan, you still need to be able to live during the regrowth period.
 That's why having multiple income generating tools in your toolbox can help.

-I don't really have much interest in the markets, however, I am interested in how different people react to a variety of circumstances in different ways.
+While I don't really have much interest in the finance markets, I am interested in how different people react to a variety of circumstances in different ways.

 My key point: notice how sometimes the winners in life behave markedly differently to the swirling mass of humanity.
 Often, the "lucky people" tend to take actions that are the polar opposite of what most folks might do in the same situation.

-That's why I suggest to you that, in this sense at least, the wisdom of crowds is a myth and why you alone should seek to be the primary engine of your dreams.
+If you find yourself drawn into a social media type crowd situations, critical thinking and careful thought can easily get lost as you travel down that rabbit hole of endless nonsense.
+That's why I suggest to you that the wisdom of crowds is a myth and why you alone should seek to be the primary engine of your dreams.
 After all, who knows better than you, what you want out of life?

 Perhaps, also that's a clue as to how we can learn how to sail through any economic rough seas that the world may chose to throw at us during the coming months and years ahead.